welcometohelen/firstkaggle_ames_housing/README.md

 Source 6: 'How to not fail this project' by Gwen Rathgerber
 * process for creating dummy model
-* idea for stretching the scale of ordinal variables
+* idea for modifying the scale of ordinals
-* some code chunks from the 'reusable-graphing-fx' document she disseminated
+* some code chunks from 'reusable-graphing-fx' document

 Source 7: ''Machine Learning Regression Project - Predicting Housing Sales' by Jeff Hale
 * https://www.kaggle.com/discdiver/regression-project-predicting-housing-sales

-Source 8: Amanda and Caleb for latenight exponentiation troubleshooting.  exp() and expm1() not the same.
+Source 8: Amanda and Caleb for latenight exponentiation troubleshooting.  exp() and expm1() are not the same.